Yamhill County, Oregon: Economy

 In 2019 the Oregon International Air Show switched to the McMinnville Municipal Airport.
 The Air Show promotes aviation while honoring the military and veterans.
 In addition to the economic surge provided by the Air Show, the Oregon International Air Show involves the community and provides grants for McMinnville.
 Since 1988 more than $3 million has donated back throughout McMinnville (Yamhill County), Hillsboro (Washington County), and throughout Oregon.
 Express Employment Professionals, Stoller Family Estates, and Xenium are the lead sponsors for the upcoming 2020 Air Show.

 The major industries of the county are agriculture, forest products, manufacturing, and education.

 Yamhill County's economy is supported largely by its many unionized facilities such as Cascade Steel in McMinnville and Decommissioned White Birch Paper now owned by WestRock in Newberg.
 It boasts a thriving wine industry and was the home of Evergreen Aviation.

 Yamhill County ranks seventh out of Oregon's thirty-six counties in annual market value of its agricultural production.
 This agricultural production includes wheat, barley, horticulture, and dairy farming, with 13,201 acre in 1997 planted in orchards.
 One-third of the county is covered with commercial timber, and the economic mainstay of the western part of the county is logging and timber products.

 Yamhill County is a significant focus of Oregon's wine industry, having the largest area of any Oregon county planted in vineyards.
 Six of the state's American Viticultural Areas are wholly or partly in the county: Chehalem Mountains AVA, Dundee Hills AVA, Eola-Amity Hills AVA, McMinnville AVA, Ribbon Ridge AVA, and Yamhill-Carlton District AVA.
 Over 80 wineries and 200 vineyards represent the largest concentration of wine growers and producers in any county in the state.
 Vineyards often specialize in Pinot noir, but other varieties grown include Pinot gris, Pinot blanc, Chardonnay, Riesling, and Gewürztraminer.

 Education

 Yamhill County Institutions of Higher Education (IHEs) include Linfield University and Chemeketa Community College McMinnville Campus, along with George Fox University and Portland Community College in Newberg.

-For private secondary education the county is served by The Delphian School in Sheridan.
+All of Yamhill County is within the Chemeketa Community College district.